 Personal Interviews: 5 Situations That May Stump You

 Several personal interviews are held with the explicit purpose of testing the students’ mental calmness.
 Interviewees are on purpose, subjected to heavy-handed questions.
-While preparing for MBA admissions, you need to know the types of personal interview questions that may stump you and how to handle them.
+Most of the MBA entrance exams have been conducted and now is the time for PI preparation.
+While preparing for MBA admission 2025, you need to know the types of personal interview questions that may stump you and how to handle them.

 By Aritro Dasgupta